LacunaSoftware/WebPkiSamples/JavaScript/README.md

 =======================

 This folder contains a simple front-end application using only JavaScript that shows how to use the [Web PKI component](https://webpki.lacunasoftware.com/).
-This project only uses a back-end logic to provide the static files using Node.js and Express.
+This project only uses Node.js and Express to provide the static files.

 Running the project
 ------------------